-It is therefore possible that the primary operating areas of these three RIRs were selected as the first three Regions (i.e. Asia/Australia/Pacific, North America and Europe respectively) with Latin America/Caribbean and Africa being seen as the next likely RIRs to be established.

-- e.
-Whatever the reason for initial (and still current) definition of ICANN Regions (i.e. Africa; North America; Latin America/Caribbean; Asia/Australia/Pacific; and Europe), it was not the adoption of any commonly recognised division of the world such as "continents"22, nor of the definition used by any other organisation that the Working Group has been able to identify.
+- c.
+The three-year review cycle of the then Section 6 of the Bylaws (International Representation) was intended to cover the Regions themselves as well as the allocation of countries to each Region. - d.
+There is nothing in the public record that explains how the Regions themselves were selected, however it is noted that both the Green and White Papers suggest that representatives of APNIC, ARIN and RIPE should be on the ICANN Board.
+It is therefore possible that the primary operating areas of these three RIRs were selected as the first three Regions (i.e. Asia/Australia/Pacific, North America and Europe respectively) with Latin America/Caribbean and Africa being seen as the next likely RIRs to be established. - e.
+Whatever the reason for initial (and still current) definition of ICANN Regions (i.e. Africa; North America; Latin America/Caribbean; Asia/Australia/Pacific; and Europe), it was not the adoption of any commonly recognised division of the world such as "continents" or of the definition used by any other organisation that the Working Group has been able to identify.
 These Regions are unique to ICANN. - f.
-As a consequence of (e) above, subsequent attempts to allocate countries to Regions "in accordance with international norms"23 or to adopt "some independently prepared and authoritative list"24 were doomed to failure. - g.
-No resolution of the ICANN Board authorizes the current allocation of countries to Geographic Regions. - 35.
-The present allocation of territories to the same region as its "mother country" actually REDUCES geographic diversity (e.g. Board members from both the Cayman Islands (EU) and Jamaica (LAC) would be acceptable, yet they are neighbours in the Caribbean).
+As a consequence of (e) above, subsequent attempts to allocate countries to Regions "in accordance with international norms" or to adopt "some independently prepared and authoritative list" were doomed to failure. - g.
+The Working Group was unable to find any resolution of the ICANN Board authorizing the current allocation of countries to Geographic Regions. - 36.
+The present allocation of territories to the same region as their "mother country" could actually REDUCE geographic diversity in some scenarios (e.g. Board members from both the Cayman Islands (EU) and Jamaica (LAC) would be acceptable, yet they are neighbors in the Caribbean).